Mooting helps to develop numerous personal and legal skills, including:

 We are confident that the CEEMC will leave a positive, lasting impression on you.
 We hope that, whatever you choose to become in the future (a lawyer, a politician, an educator, a businessperson etc.), you will remember the CEEMC’s spirit of European solidarity and contribute, in your own way, to ensuring that the European dream remains a reality for generations to come.

-The CEEMC’s President (Eleanor Sharpston QC, former Advocate General at the CJEU) recorded this advice on mooting for us in 2019.
+The CEEMC’s President (Eleanor Sharpston KC, former Advocate General at the CJEU) recorded this advice on mooting for us in 2019.
 It still remains as valid as ever!